scds/intro-regex/lessons/lesson1.md

 <img src="../assets/img/basic3.png" width="100%" style="border: 2px solid #000;">

 If you wanted to search for the occurrences of ".", you'll need to add a backslash before the period.
+This can be said about any other special character.

 <img src="../assets/img/basic4.png" width="100%" style="border: 2px solid #000;">